frdr-dfdr/frdr_encryption_client/README.md

 pip install -r .\requirements_windows.txt (Windows)
 ```

-Download and install Node.js and npm is needed: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+Download and install Node.js and npm is needed: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm (on a Mac you can use brew: `brew update` then `brew install node`)

+Install libmagic (On a Mac: `brew install libmagic`)

 Navigate to the /gui folded and install required packages: